Hghrv/GDPR-Obfuscator/README.md

 Obfuscator Project for sensitive data under UK GDPR (General Data Protection Regulation, United Kindom).

 This project provides an efficient and secure obfuscating tool that meets current GDPR requirements and that can also be deployed to create resources on a valid AWS account.
-The tool can easily be integrated in third party applications, for example by setting a streaming event bridge on the AWS console.
+The tool can easily be integrated in third party applications, for example by coling or importing the repository as a library module into a Python codebase, or by setting a streaming event bridge on the AWS console.

 ## Context

 The present project aims at providing a general-purpose tool to process data being ingested to AWS and intercept personally identifiable information (PII).

-Since information stored by Northcoders data projects are intended for bulk data analysis only, there is a requirement under UK GDPR to ensure that all data containing information that could be used to identify an individual should be anonymised.
+Since information stored by Northcoders data projects are intended for bulk data analysis only, there is a requirement under UK GDPR to ensure that all data containing information that could be used to identify an individual should effectively be anonymised.

 ## The legal framework